 This status is highly coveted among broadcasters and streamers on Twitch.
-Rumor has it: becoming a “partner” on the platform has an intimidating history of high standards and difficult to pass screening phrase.
-But how true are these claims, or are they merely allegations?
+Rumor has it: becoming a “partner” on the platform has an intimidating history of high standards and difficult-to-pass screening phrases.
+But, are these claims true or are they merely allegations?

 Many people believe that it’s almost impossible to become a Twitch partner if your channel is doing so-so.
 This article will help dispel the myths surrounding the process of becoming a Twitch partner, so buckle up and read on!

 A lot of streamers dream and hope to become a Twitch partner.
 It has been established as a sort of “ultimate goal” for many broadcasters on the platform.
 As of 2020, there are over 40k Twitch Partners.